Kotlin/kotlindl/README.md

 ```

-or the following dependency and configuration file ``logback.xml`` to ``src/resource`` folder in your project if you wish to use Logback
+If you wish to use Logback, include the following dependency and configuration file ``logback.xml`` to ``src/resource`` folder in your project

 ```
   compile 'ch.qos.logback:logback-classic:1.2.3'